tweedegolf/storage-abstraction/publish/Storage/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 With the `noCheck` key in the options object set to `true` you can bypass the check if the bucket is actually public.
 Using this the method will always return a url.
-The bypass was put in place because there is no way to check if a bucket is public when you use Cubbit of Backblaze with the Amazon S3 SDK; you can only check this using the web console of Cubbit and Backblaze respectively.
+The bypass was put in place because there is no way to check if a bucket is public when you use Cubbit or Backblaze with the Amazon S3 SDK; you can only check this using the web console of Cubbit and Backblaze respectively.
 You should only use this bypass if you are sure the bucket is public otherwise the url returned will be unreachable.

 The Amazon S3 SDK doesn't have a method to retrieve a public url, instead the url is composed of known data using a cloud service specific template:
 - Amazon: `https://${bucket_name}.s3.${region}.amazon.com/${file_name}`